Good local tour operator.

 Created in 2003, the festival has become one of the most important in the world and has brought many great names.
 It gathers national and international authors of every genre.
 There are debates and lectures about the themes.
 During the days of the festival, the tiny streets of Paraty breathe literature.

-The first thing that comes in mind about Paraty is undoubtedly its charming architecture.
+Favorite thing: The first thing that comes in mind about Paraty is undoubtedly its charming architecture.
 It does not surprise that Paraty was declared a National Monument by the Brazilian Federal Government and the town with the most harmonious 18th century colonial architecture in Brazil by UNESCO.

 Freemason influence can be noticed everywhere.
 It includes a number of interesting details.
 You will see geometric panels on facades and street corners with three pillars in stone and one in whitewash.
 They stand for Liberty, Equality and Fraternity.
 Exotic pineapple-shaped lamps, small balconies decorated with iron lacework guardrails and rings near the door to tie horses are also easy to find.